duxweb/dux-refine-docs/en/base/data.md

 # Data Structure

-Dux Refine defines API data standards by default.
-According to the documentation, you need to return corresponding interface formats and fields.
+Dux Refine defines default API data specifications, and you need to return the corresponding interface format and fields according to the documentation.

 :::tip
-There are plans to introduce custom interface structure conversion configurations in the future.
+Future plans include adding custom API structure transformation configurations.
 :::

 ## Basic Data

-The data returned by APIs should follow the `json` data format.
-The interface URLs should adhere to the basic `RESTful API` format.
-Regardless of whether the status code is 200 or not, the returned `json` data format should contain the following fields:
+API data returned should be in JSON format, and the interface URL should follow the basic RESTful API format.
+Regardless of whether it is a 200 status code or not, the returned JSON data format should include the following fields:

-- `code` Status code, consistent with HTTP status code
+- `code`: Status code, consistent with HTTP status code.
-- `message` Message, custom message content for the response
+- `message`: Message, custom message content returned.
-- `data` Data, custom message data for the response
+- `data`: Data, the message data returned.
+- `meta`: Additional data, optionally custom additional data.

 ```json
 {